-You can also attempt to remove swizzin by removing every app you have installed, and then removing the following files and directories recursively.
+You can also attempt to remove swizzin by removing every app you have installed through it as well as any loose configuration files and directories that belong to it; and then removing the following files and directories recursively.

-Please be careful to not remove anything else by accident, those mistakes are often irrecoverable.
+Please be careful to not remove anything else by accident, those mistakes could be irrecoverable.

 - Any file under

 If you would truly prefer to start from scratch, it is best to completely reformat and re-install your OS.
 This will allow you to determine whether the issues you were facing were inside or outside the operating system much faster.

 If you are re-installing your OS, we recommend to use the latest LTS version of the distribution of your choice.